AnoushkaTripathi/VSD_TCL_PROGRAMMING_WORKSHOP/README.md

 ## Day 3: Mapping openMSP430_design_constraints.csv file to format[1] compatible with Yosys(open source EDA tool) for Synthesis

+The goal is to process timing constraints directly from the CSV input file, interpret clock specifications, identify input signals (both single-bit and buses), and generate corresponding Synopsys Design Constraint (SDC) entries.

+You will learn to:

+- Parse and categorize data from the constraints.csv file.

+- Create clock definitions with accurate period, duty cycle, and latency.

+- Extract bus information from Verilog netlists using regular expressions.

+- Differentiate between bit-level and bus-level constraints.

+- Generate set_input_delay and set_clock_latency commands automatically.

+## Conceptual Background

+Clocks and IO timing form the backbone of any STA environment.
+The accuracy of clock period, latency, and input arrival times directly affects the synthesized design’s performance.
+This lab builds the automation logic that allows VSDSYNTH to:

+Read CSV → create structured matrices → locate “CLOCKS” → compute waveform equations.

+Translate design intent into tool-readable SDC commands.

 ### Clock latency and transition constraints

 Get all the parameters under "CLOCKS",get row and column number and traverse using them.